Sarai Aquil

-Sarai Aquil is a town and a nagar panchayat in Kaushambi district, Uttar Pradesh, Indian state.
+Sarai Aquil is a town and a nagar panchayat in Kaushambi district, Uttar Pradesh, an Indian state.

 Demographics

 In 2001, the Indian census recorded that Sarai Akil had a population of 15,719.
 Males comprise 54% of the population and females 46%.
 Sarai Akil had an average literacy rate of 48%, which is lower than the national average of 59.5%: male literacy was 55% and female literacy was 39%.
 Additionally, 16% of the population in Sarai Aquil were children under 6 years.